Art Competition 2025-26

 Welcome to our competition page!
 Every year, we ask young people to create art that looks at the great things and the challenging things about personalised medicine.

-We would like you to create art about how personalised medicine affects our planet.
+We would like you to create art that shows us your ideas about ‘personalised medicine’.
 You could do this on your own, or as part of a team (e.g. as an art club or youth group).

 To give you some ideas, your art could look at:

 We can’t wait to see what you create!
-Extra credit will be given to entries that reuse materials that might otherwise be wasted.
 Please click on the headings below for more details.

 What sort of art should I create?